indigocalifornia/mvgen/README.md

 # mvgen

+# README IS OBSOLETE!
+# Consult arguments in main.py instead

 ## Description
 `mvgen` generates video mixes for you in an automated fashion.
 Given some video sources and an audio file, it will randomly select parts of those videos and collect them together